Planning Care for a Loved One with Alzheimer's or Another Dementia

 Avoid becoming frustrated by empathizing and remembering the patient can’t help their condition.
 Making your loved one feel safe rather than stressed will help communication.
 Take a short break if you feel your fuse getting short.

 Keep communication short, simple, and clear.
 Give one direction or ask one question at a time.

-Tell the person who you are if there appears to be any doubt.
+Tell your loved one who you are if there appears to be any doubt.

 Speak slowly.
-The person may take longer to process what’s being said.
+Your loved one may take longer to process what’s being said.